rakage/trainer-fee-dashboard/CURRENCY_SELECTOR_IMPLEMENTATION.md

 ### For Users

 1. **Select an Event**: Choose an event from the event picker
-2. **Choose Currency**: Use the "Display Currency" dropdown to select your preferred currency
+2. **Choose Currency**: Use the "Display Currency" dropdown to select your preferred currency symbol
-3. **View Converted Amounts**: All amounts on the page update automatically
+3. **View Updated Display**: All currency symbols on the page update automatically (amounts stay the same)
-4. **Export Reports**: Click any export button (Excel, CSV, PDF) to download reports in the selected currency
+4. **Export Reports**: Click any export button (Excel, CSV, PDF) to download reports with the selected currency format

 ### Currency Selection Tips
 - The dropdown shows "(Event Default)" next to the event's native currency
-- A helper text appears when viewing converted amounts: "Event data is in [SOURCE], amounts will be converted to [TARGET]"
+- A helper text appears: "Changes how currency is displayed (amounts remain unchanged)"
+- **Important**: This only changes the currency symbol/format, not the actual values
 - Currency selection persists while viewing the same event
 - Switching to a different event resets to that event's default currency

 ## Important Notes

-### Exchange Rates
+### No Currency Conversion
+- **This feature does NOT convert amounts between currencies**
+- It only changes the currency symbol and number formatting
-- Exchange rates are **fixed** in the code (`src/lib/currency.ts`)
+- All amounts remain in their original values from the database
-- For production use, consider:
-  - Integrating with a live exchange rate API (e.g., exchangerate-api.com, fixer.io)
-  - Storing historical rates for accurate reporting
-  - Adding a "last updated" timestamp for rates
-  - Allowing admin users to manually update rates
+- Example: If an event has €100, selecting USD will show $100 (not converted to actual USD value)

+### Use Case
+- This feature is useful for:
+  - Displaying reports in a preferred currency format
+  - Maintaining consistency in report appearance
+  - Quick visual formatting without changing actual values

 ### Decimal Precision
-- All calculations use JavaScript number precision
-- Currency conversion happens at display time, not at data storage time
-- Original event data remains unchanged in the database
+- EUR, USD, GBP, AUD, CAD, CHF: 2 decimal places
+- JPY: 0 decimal places (whole numbers only)
+- Formatting follows locale conventions (e.g., comma vs period for decimals)

 ### Performance
-- Conversion calculations are lightweight and performed client-side
+- Formatting is lightweight and performed client-side
-- No additional API calls required (rates are hardcoded)
+- No API calls or database queries needed
-- Export generation includes conversion on-the-fly
+- Instant currency symbol updates

 ## Future Enhancements

-### Recommended Improvements
+### If Currency Conversion is Needed
+If actual currency conversion is required in the future, consider:
-1. **Live Exchange Rates**: Integrate with a currency exchange API
+1. **Live Exchange Rates**: Integrate with a currency exchange API (e.g., exchangerate-api.com)
-2. **Historical Rates**: Store exchange rates with timestamps for accurate historical reporting
+2. **Historical Rates**: Store exchange rates with timestamps
-3. **User Preferences**: Remember user's preferred currency across sessions
+3. **Conversion Toggle**: Allow users to choose between "format only" and "convert amounts"
-4. **Currency Comparison**: Show original and converted amounts side-by-side
+4. **Dual Display**: Show both original and converted amounts
-5. **Rate Alerts**: Notify when exchange rates change significantly
+5. **Base Currency**: Set a base currency for all conversions
-6. **Custom Rates**: Allow admin users to set custom conversion rates for specific events
+6. **Custom Rates**: Allow admin users to set manual exchange rates

-7. **Multi-Currency Events**: Support events with mixed currency ticket sales
+### Other Improvements
+1. **User Preferences**: Remember user's preferred display currency across sessions
+2. **More Currencies**: Add support for additional currencies
+3. **Real-time Updates**: Update formatting as user types in amount fields

 ## Testing Checklist

 - [x] Currency selector appears in dashboard
 - [x] Default currency matches event currency
 - [x] All currencies are selectable
-- [x] Overview cards update when currency changes
+- [x] Overview cards update currency symbol when selection changes
-- [x] Ticket table amounts convert correctly
+- [x] Ticket table displays with selected currency format
-- [x] Totals row converts correctly
+- [x] Totals row shows selected currency symbol
-- [x] Excel export includes converted amounts
+- [x] Excel export uses selected currency format
-- [x] CSV export includes converted amounts
+- [x] CSV export includes selected currency
-- [x] PDF export includes converted amounts
+- [x] PDF export uses selected currency format
 - [x] Export headers show currency information
 - [x] TypeScript compilation passes
+- [x] Amounts remain unchanged when currency changes
+- [x] Only currency symbols and formatting change
 - [ ] Manual testing with real events
-- [ ] Verify JPY rounding (no decimals)
+- [ ] Verify JPY formatting (no decimals)
-- [ ] Verify EUR/USD decimals (2 places)
+- [ ] Verify EUR/USD formatting (2 decimal places)
 - [ ] Test all export formats download correctly
-- [ ] Verify conversion accuracy with calculator

 ## Related Files